 When deciding how to connect your schools to fiber, there are a number of options to consider.
 Districts can procure a fully managed lit fiber service from a provider or they can procure different types dark fiber to create their own transport services.

-"Lit fiber" refers to fiber-optic cable (used for carrying data between two designated points) that has been installed and activated by carriers (service providers).
-These carriers lease access to their fiber-optic cables and provide fully-managed services to clients for a monthly recurring fee.
-Currently, lit fiber is the most common way that school districts and businesses receive transport and Internet access.
+refers to fiber-optic cable that has been installed and activated by carriers (service providers).
+The provider owns and manages the network while the school district pays a recurring fee to have data transported over it.
+Currently, leased lit fiber is the most common way that school districts and businesses receive transport and Internet access.

-"Dark fiber" refers to fiber-optic cable that has already been installed (either buried or aerial) but is not yet in use.
-Dark fiber is typically sold without any equipment on the ends of the fiber (this service is known as leased dark fiber) and the customer is responsible for adding the electronics at both ends.
-Thousands of miles of dark fiber are available in the United States.
-For school districts near dark fiber, this service could be a viable alternative to “lit” services, as it provides cost and scalability advantages.
+refers to fiber-optic cable that has already been installed but is not yet in use.
+It is typically sold without any equipment on the ends of the fiber (this service is known as leased dark fiber) and the customer is responsible for adding the electronics at both ends.
+This service could be a viable alternative to “lit” services, as it provides cost and scalability advantages.

 Apart from the comparison of costs, it is also critical to consider other factors such as timing, resource demands, skill requirements, and fiber network quality factors (latency, link loss, budgets, plant design, etc) for all the services you are interested in.
-Lit fiber, leased dark fiber, and self-provisioned services are extremely location- and situation-sensitive.
+The ability to meet the operational requirements of each type of service varies among school districts.
 Every school and district should consider the different options based on their own unique situation and get a number of competitive bids including pricing and project timelines before making their decision.